BUSINESS REGISTRATION/SOLE PROPRIETORSHIP BUSINESS REGISTRATION IN KENYA

 - Postal address for the Business Name.

 - Proposed Physical address of the Business.
-Address includes road, plot number, town, county.
+The address includes road, plot number, town, county.

 - Copy of ID / Passport of the Proprietor or Partners.